National Institute of Standards and Technology: World Trade Center collapse investigation

 In 2002, the National Construction Safety Team Act mandated NIST to conduct an investigation into the collapse of the World Trade Center buildings 1 and 2 and the 47-story 7 World Trade Center.
 The "World Trade Center Collapse Investigation", directed by lead investigator Shyam Sunder, covered three aspects, including a technical building and fire safety investigation to study the factors contributing to the probable cause of the collapses of the WTC Towers (WTC 1 and 2) and WTC 7.
 NIST also established a research and development program to provide the technical basis for improved building and fire codes, standards, and practices, and a dissemination and technical assistance program to engage leaders of the construction and building community in implementing proposed changes to practices, standards, and codes.

 NIST also is providing practical guidance and tools to better prepare facility owners, contractors, architects, engineers, emergency responders, and regulatory authorities to respond to future disasters.
-The investigation portion of the response plan was completed with the release of the final report on 7 World Trade Center on November 20, 2008.
-The final report on the WTC Towers—including 30 recommendations for improving building and occupant safety—was released on October 26, 2005.
+In November 2008, the investigation portion of the response plan was completed, with the release of the final report on 7 World Trade Center.
+The final report on the WTC Towers—including 30 recommendations for improving building and occupant safety—was released in October 2005.